rogerfar/rdt-client/README.md

 If Aria2c is selected, none of the above options for `Internal Downloader` are used, you have to configure Aria2c manually.

+#### Symlink downloader

+Symlink downloader requires a rclone mount to be mounted into your filesystem.
+Be sure to keep the exact path to mounted files in other apps exactly the same as used by rdt-client.
+Otherwise the symlinks wont resolve the file its trying to point to.

+If the mount path folder cant be found the client wont start downloading anything.

+Required configuration:
+- Post Download Action = DO NOT SELECT REMOVE FROM PROVIDER
+- Rclone mount path = /PATH_TO_YOUR_RCLONE_MOUNT/torrents/

+Suggested configuration:
+- Automatic retry downloads > 3

 ### Troubleshooting

 - If you forgot your logins simply delete the `rdtclient.db` and restart the service.